QM-ToT: A Medical Tree of Thoughts Reasoning Framework for Quantized Model: Introduction

 We summarize our contributions as follows:

-\begin{itemize} \item The proposed QM-ToT consists of two parts: a path-based ToT framework and a solution evaluator module.
-The framework decomposes complex medical problems into manageable sub-problems through hierarchical and branching reasoning, while the evaluator employs two distinct scoring integration strategies to identify the correct answer.
-This integrated approach significantly improves the performance of INT4-quantized models, achieving an average accuracy gain of 8.97\% beyond the CoT-SC baseline.
+\begin{itemize} \item QM-ToT consists of two core components: a path-based ToT planner and a dual-evaluator module.
+The planner decomposes complex medical queries into hierarchical reasoning paths, while the evaluator provides feedback-driven quality assessment.
+This structured reasoning framework achieves an average accuracy gain of 9.14\% over CoT-SC on INT4-quantized models.

 \item The novel ToT-driven data distillation pipeline named Reflection-ToT converts short CoT to long o1-style CoT with reflection.
-Using only 3.9\% of the question, we achieved 86.27\% improvement compared to the traditional CoT distillation strategy from o1-like model QwQ~\footnote{https://qwenlm.github.io/zh/blog/qwq-32b-preview/} (a recently released model with output alignment to OpenAI-o1).
+Using only 9.8\% of the question, we achieved obvious improvement compared to the traditional CoT distillation strategy from o1-like model QwQ~\footnote{https://qwenlm.github.io/zh/blog/qwq-32b-preview/} (a recently released model with output alignment to OpenAI-o1).
 This demonstrates the potential of the ToT method in medical data distillation tasks.
-The ToT-Pipline generated data and QwQ's CoT data will be published on \url{https://github.com/TianYin123/QM-ToT-DistillationData}

-\item To our knowledge, this is the first application of the ToT framework to medical question answering tasks.
-While ToT has shown promise in other domains such as mathematical reasoning~\cite{ref7} and coding~\cite{ref8}, its potential in medicine remained unexplored.
-Our work demonstrates the successful adaptation of ToT to medical reasoning, showcasing its ability to address complex medical problems through multi-faceted, in-depth consideration. \end{itemize}
+\item We study the adaptation of tree-based reasoning to medical question answering under quantized deployment.
+While ToT has shown promise in domains such as mathematical reasoning~\cite{ref7} and coding~\cite{ref8}, our experiments examine its behavior in biomedical multiple-choice reasoning with dual evaluator feedback. \end{itemize}

+\textbf{Data/Code Availability:} The public repository link will be provided in the camera-ready version upon acceptance.